darwin/lnd-auto-backup/readme.md

 ---

-Tested on my Ubuntu 18.10 server only.
+Tested on Ubuntu 18.10 server.
+My lnd node runs in a docker container and I use this service to monitor changes of `channel.backup` file mapped to host machine via a docker volume.